 Last, once the number of individual-level latent classes was defined based on the previous stage, the number of day-level classes was modified (one class lower and one class higher than in the second step) to investigate the effect of changing level 1 classes and to confirm the best fitting model.

-The number of classes in level 1 was determined by 1) the evaluation of model fit indices, including the Bayesian information criterion (BIC) and entropy, which is a statistic that summarizes latent class probabilities where values near 1 indicate better latent class separation; 2) the Lo-Mendell-Rubin Likelihood Ratio Test (LMR-LRT) [29,30] which compares q vs. q-1 classes models, where q is the number of latent classes; most importantly, 3) pattern interpretability.
+The number of classes in level 1 was determined by 1) the evaluation of model fit indices, including the Bayesian information criterion (BIC) and entropy, which is a statistic that summarizes latent class probabilities, where values near 1 indicate better latent class separation; 2) the Lo-Mendell-Rubin Likelihood Ratio Test (LMR-LRT) [29,30] which compares q vs. q-1 classes models, where q is the number of latent classes; most importantly, 3) pattern interpretability.
 In the steps of performing multilevel LCA, where LMR-LRT is not available, the same rules of model fit indices and pattern interpretability were used to determine the optimal combination of latent classes in observation day-level and individual-level.
 MLCA models were fitted in Mplus 7.4 [31], the Mplus syntax and outputs are shown in Appendix B.

 Characteristics of day-level latent classes and individual-level latent classes